 The Vermont Humanities Council’s First Wednesdays series is held on the first Wednesday of every month from October through May, featuring speakers of national and regional renown.
 Talks in Brattleboro are held at Brooks Memorial Library unless otherwise noted.
 All First Wednesdays talks are free and open to the public.

 Upcoming Brattleboro talks include "Concrete, Culture, and Community: The Impact of the Interstate Highway on Vermont" with UVM professor Frank Bryan on Feb.
 6; "Confront and Conceal: Obama’s Secret Wars and Surprising Use of American Power" with New York Times chief Washington correspondent David Sanger on Monday, Feb.
-18 (at First Baptist Church, a rescheduled talk); and "Giants: The Parallel Lives of Frederick Douglass and Abraham Lincoln" with Harvard professor John Stauffer on March 6.

 The Vermont Department of Libraries is the statewide underwriter of First Wednesdays.
 The 2012-13 First Wednesdays series in Brattleboro is sponsored by Crosby-Gannett Fund of the Vermont Community Foundation.